Metric monads: Introduction

 The idea of using $(X,Y)$-ary operations where arities are objects $X$ and $Y$ of a category $\ck$ is due to Linton \cite{L} who showed that the category of algebras for a monad $T:\ck\to\ck$ can be given by equations between such operations.
 Here, $A^X$ is the set $\ck(X,A)$.
-The enriched case, where $\ck$ is a $\cv$-category and $A^X$ is the object $\ck(X,A)$ of $\cv$, was done in \cite{D} where $\cv$-equational theories over a $\cv$-category were introduced.
+The enriched case, where $\cv$ is a symmetric monoidal closed category, $\ck$ is a $\cv$-category and $A^X$ is the object $\ck(X,A)$ of $\cv$, was done in Dubuc \cite{D} where $\cv$-equational theories over a $\cv$-category were introduced.

 To do universal algebra over a category $\ck$ one needs a concept of finiteness in $\ck$ to be able to speak about finitary operations.
 The optimal case is when $\ck$ is locally finitely presentable and finite arities are finitely presentable objects in $\ck$.
-In the enriched case, one needs that $\cv$ is locally finitely presentable as a closed category and $\ck$ is a locally finitely presentable $\cv$-category (see \cite{K1}).
+In the enriched case, one needs that $\cv$ is locally finitely presentable as a closed category and $\ck$ is a locally finitely presentable $\cv$-category (see Kelly \cite{K1}).
 Since the category $\Pos$ of posets with monotone mappings is locally finitely presentable and cartesian closed, we do not have any problem with finiteness here.
-But the category $\Met$ of metric spaces (distance $\infty$ is allowed) and nonexpanding mappings is symmetric monoidal closed and only locally $\aleph_1$-presentable.
+But the category $\Met$ of metric spaces (distance $\infty$ is allowed because, otherwise, the category would not be complete, or cocomplete) and nonexpanding mappings is symmetric monoidal closed and only locally $\aleph_1$-presentable.
 So, finite presentability cannot be taken as finiteness, which makes metric universal algebra much more difficult.
 But finite metric spaces can be characterized as those which are finitely generated w.r.t. isometries.
-This idea goes back to \cite{GU} and was further developed in \cite{AR2} and \cite{DR}.
+This idea goes back to Gabriel and Ulmer \cite{GU} and was further developed in \cite{AR2} and \cite{DR}.
+Let us add that the importance of allowing distance $\infty$ was stressed in Lawvere \cite{La1}.